Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Light-clients-and-unstoppable-apps/Light-clients-and-unstoppable-apps-slides.md

 Notes:

-When I joined the team of substrate connect, I asked this same question..
-And the response I got was…. (\*) Back then I was like… “Yeah – thanks I guess”
+When I joined the team of substrate connect, I asked this same question.
+And the response I got was…. (\*)
+Back then I was like… “Yeah – thanks I guess”

 But that was actually true!